-- Wear disposable gloves. - Brush all dry solid materials / dirt off the surface to be cleaned. - Wipe the surface with an all purpose-cleaner first before disinfecting. - Spray the chosen disinfectant (Health Canada list here).
+- Wear disposable gloves. - · Brush all dry solid materials / dirt off the surface to be cleaned. - · Clean when dirty first using a different cloth than the cloth used for disinfecting. - Spray the chosen disinfectant (Health Canada list here).
 Disinfectant must sit on the surface for 10 minutes without drying to kill COVID-19.
 If the disinfectant has dried before 10 minutes, re-apply.
 Do not bathe or soak your keyboards, electronics, and other operator controls in disinfectant.
 Always spray disinfectant onto the cloth, not the electronics. - Wipe the surface clean with a disposable cloth after 10 minutes.
 Discard the disposable cloth in a bag separate from the rest of the general waste in your shop, which should go directly to the bulk waste (big garbage bin outside) when full. - If disposable cloths are not an option, use microfibre cloths.
 A new area of the cloth should be used for each surface (fold your cloth in half, and then in half again in your head, imagine that you now have four cleaning surfaces with that one cloth, and use "one cloth" per surface to be cleaned) and replace the cloth afterward. - To disinfect the reusable cloths, place them in the normal laundry with liquid detergent.
 Remember to disinfectant the laundry hamper where the contaminated cloths were stored for laundering.